unsaid-u/Learnings/System design/async.md

     -> Concurrency can come into picture when we have single core cpu and multiple tasks (all) need execution at a level of a time
      -> Here, job context switching comes into picture, which has some overhead of saving state of each job

+- single core - CPU jumps between tasks frequently between jobs, giving illusion of running concurrently - *increases the CPU context switch overhead*.
+CPU does some chunks of a job 1, then save the state and then starts job2 - switch, save state, context reuse till 1 is complete. and so on

 **Parallelism** refers to the execution of multiple tasks simultaneously, typically across multiple processors or cores.
 Tasks are divided into smaller sub-tasks and executed in parallel to improve performance.
 This may involve dividing a task into smaller components that can be executed concurrently, or assigning separate tasks to different processors or cores.g refers to the execution of multiple tasks simultaneously, typically across multiple processors or cores.
 Tasks are divided into smaller sub-tasks and executed in parallel to improve performance.
 This may involve dividing a task into smaller components that can be executed concurrently, or assigning separate tasks to different processors or cores.

 **Multithreading** is a specific type of concurrency in which different parts of a program can run concurrently and independently of each other, allowing for more efficient use of resourcesand improved performance.
-It involves creating multiple threads within a single process, each handling a different task.
+It involves creating multiple threads within a single process, each handling a different task, each handling a single independant task.
+- Its is generally easier to switch context between threads than processes

 ## Async and concurrency are related concepts, but they have some key differences: